 Intestacy rules will determine where your stuff goes if you don’t have a will.

-If you die without a Will and you own assets with a total value that exceeds your debts, then laws called “intestacy” will determine who gets your stuff.
-Intestacy laws in each state are unique, and not designed to consider your wishes.
-In the event that you have lots of assets, passing away without a basic Will can create long probate court battles for those surviving you.
+If you die without a will and you own assets with a total value that exceeds your debts, then laws called “intestacy” will determine who gets your stuff.
+Intestacy laws in each state are unique and not designed to consider your wishes.
+In the event that you have lots of assets, passing away without a basic will can create long probate court battles for those surviving you.

-A basic Will allows you to decide who gets what and who will be in charge of the distribution of your assets.
-A basic Will names a personal representative, who will be in charge of handling your estate when the time comes.
-By signing a Will, you can do things like, leave money to friends, donate to your favorite charity or provide a nest egg to care for your pets.
+A basic will allows you to decide who gets what and who will be in charge of the distribution of your assets.
+A basic will names a personal representative who will be in charge of handling your estate when the time comes.
+By signing a will, you can do things like leave money to friends, donate to your favorite charity or provide a nest egg to care for your pets.

-There are two kinds of Powers of Attorney – health and finance.
+There are two kinds of powers of attorney — health and finance.
 Having each of these documents can go a long way in preventing the necessity of a guardianship or conservatorship over you as an adult.
-By signing a Power of Attorney, you can pick someone to make financial and/or health care decisions for you when you are unable to do it for yourself.
+By signing a power of attorney, you can pick someone to make financial and/or healthcare decisions for you when you are unable to do it for yourself.

 This article should not be construed as legal advice.
 Situations are different and it’s impossible to provide legal advice for every situation without knowing the individual facts.